JWNicholson/for-real-weather/README.md

     Axios js for the API call
     Material-UI for styling.

 Feel free to fork this repo and start learning.
-After forking and cloning the repo, run npm install in your command line to install the dependencies.
+After forking and cloning the master branch, run 'npm install' in your command line, to install the dependencies.
 Then head over to Open Weather Map and get started.
 API-https://openweathermap.org/guide
 They have an excellent free plan.
 Just make an account, subscribe to a data set, and generate your api key.
 I recommend starting with Current Weather data set - https://openweathermap.org/current.
 Documentations is on that page.